 The rest day

 Surprisingly there was no rain and now and then sun shined through the clouds, which translates to fog at 1700 m altitude.
 It reminded me of situation two days ago so I ran on a hill to get GSM signal for the forecast.
 It promised rain later the day so I stayed in my temporary home and it was a good decision.It was raining the whole afternoon and the evening.
-I ran out of water and needed to filter the dirty liquid from the road, but fortunately two guys in an all-terrain vehicle – the only two passer-byers on this weekend day – left me theirs.
+I ran out of water and almost needed to filter the dirty liquid from the road, but fortunately two guys in an all-terrain vehicle – the only two passer-byers on this weekend day – left me theirs.
+(Months later I learned from a friend there is a spring in the forest to the north.)
 So I wrote the blog, cooked, repaired gear, made some laundry and the day passed much faster than I expected still having things on my to-do list.

 There was a cross with solar panel and batteries that run small eternal light.
 I tried to connect my gadgets by destructing my backup micro USB cable but it did not have the right voltage.
 As I learned later, it is wise to take small 12V adapter with you to Romanian mountains because this enables getting electricity at some refugius and from some shepherds.